Your cart is currently empty!

 Description

-Many areas of early learning world have not fully embraced the concept of true child-led play, which is a crucial way for young children to learn.
+Many areas of the early learning world have not fully embraced the concept of true child-led play, which is a crucial way for young children to learn.
 This training is designed to provide valuable tips and strategies for those interested in defending and advocating for play.

 Outcomes / Goals